Margaret Howard, Countess of Nottingham: Misunderstanding on the Thames

+Life at court

 The countess seems to have been quickly returned to royal favour.
 Like many courtiers she gave Anne of Denmark clothes as New Year's Day gifts.
 On 1 January 1609, she gave the queen a satin petticoat embroidered round about the hem and up the front with grapes, roses, pansies, birds, clouds, and bats described as "fruits batts or flindermyse".

 There was another incident at the wedding of Princess Elizabeth and Frederick V of the Palatinate in February 1613, recorded by the master of court ceremony, John Finet.
 He noted a confrontation between the French ambassador's wife and the Countess of Nottingham.
 As the ambassador's wife was directed to a place at dinner deemed inappropriate by the Countess, she grasped her hand and would not let her go all through the meal.

 In July 1614, she was a godparent to Thomas Ingram.

 When the Earl of Nottingham gave up the admiralty he was declared to be the first earl of England.
 However, during the planning of the funeral of Anne of Denmark in 1619 other aristocrats including Alethea Howard, Countess of Arundel and Dorothy Percy, Countess of Northumberland refused to give her precedence.
 One solution suggested was to make Helena, Marchioness of Northampton the chief mourner.